I grew up in Lagos, Nigeria and moved to the United States for college.

 My approach to food is informed and inspired by my background, travels, and experiences as a food professional.
 I am intensely interested in global narratives using ingredients and recipes as a medium.
 “My Immigrant Food Is...” is a platform to explore these stories.
 The dinners bring friends, family, and collaborators together over meals.
 It inspires conversations that delve into the idea of home centered around food, migration, and adaptation

 Food finds a way to fill my life from every edge.
 I’m happy to share it with you through my work, or over a meal at my dinner table.
-You can find me between Lagos and Brooklyn, with my many rolls of butcher paper, too many jars of spices, and my husband Mark.
+You can find me between Lagos and Brooklyn, with my many rolls of butcher paper, too many jars of spices, my husband and my daughter.